gromdimon/gromdimon/README.md

 ### Hi there 👋
-I am a hardworking peacefull guy, who commits as Software Developer and plays in ML&DL.
+I am a hardworking peacefull human.
+Commiting and contributing as Software Developer and playing around ML.